Stuycs-K/finalproject-10-li-irvin-lou-steven/DEVLOG-Irvin.md

 Steven created the Point class for mapping points on the elliptic curve.
 We realized that we could not use ints, doubles, or longs because the primes could be 190-520 bits which would result in inprecise coordinates due to rounding.
 We decided to use BigInteger, but we do not have access to a function isinfinity() with a BigInteger since the int can be as large as the devices memory can handle.
 As a result, we had to instead assign an infinity boolean  and check for that.

 Started mapping and testing point addition for the different conditions when calculating points on elliptic curves.

+### 2025-05-20 - Testing/Debugging Point Addition/Multiplication
+Steven and I were both trying to debug point addition and multiplication.
+He was able to get it working before I did, so he committed instead of me.
+We discussed future features that we can for ecc such as possibly sending private keys to another user to decrypt and identify senders of the encryprted message.

+### 2025-05-22 - Key Generation
+I was working on Key Generation and made the new keyPair class in order to make key generation/storage easier and cleaner.
+Beginning work on message signing.